FAUexchange – Frequently asked questions

 No, generally not.
 You should be prepared to only be able to study one of your subjects abroad, or at least to focus predominantly on just one of them.
 However, a number of partner universities do allow exchange students to combine classes from various degree programmes.

 The language skills you require for a stay abroad depend on the partner university abroad.
 Generally speaking, you need to be good enough at the language to be able to participate actively in lessons.
 You are well prepared to study abroad if your proficiency in the relevant language is equivalent to at least level B2 of the Common European Framework of Reference.
-In many cases it is also possible to spend time abroad with a less advanced knowledge of the relevant language.

 The FAU Language Centre offers a wide range of language courses to help you obtain the language skills you need.